-- READ AND UNDERSTAND the Safety section at the front of this manual. - The NL116 requires CR1000 or CR3000 operating system version 28 or later. - The first time an NL116 is attached to a datalogger, the datalogger memory has to be reorganized to allow room in memory for the IP stack.
-To avoid the loss of data, collect your data before attaching the NL116 to a datalogger. - The NL116 is rugged, but it should be handled as a precision scientific instrument.
+- The NL115 is rugged, but it should be handled as a precision scientific instrument. - The 28033 surge suppressor and/or a shielded 10Base-T Ethernet cable should be used for locations susceptible to power surges and for cable lengths longer than 9 ft. - Always power down the datalogger before installing to or removing the NL115 from the datalogger. - The first time an NL115 is attached to a datalogger, the datalogger's memory has to be reorganized to allow room in memory for the IP stack.
+To avoid the loss of data, collect your data before attaching the NL115 to a datalogger.